ritsrivastava01/CSV-Editor/README.md

 </p>

 This CSV Editor is desktop application and used to edit the CSV files.
-This editor comes with nice look and feel and supports edit 5 files at a time and comes up with many cool features.
+This editor has a nice look and feel and supports editing 5 files at a time and has many cool features.

-## Currently this installer available for:
+## Currently this installer is available for:

 - Windows
 - Mac (will come soon)
 - Linux

-## With this application, you can :
+## THis editor supports :

-- Install on Windows/Mac OR Linux
+- Installation on Windows/Mac or Linux platform.
-- Application comes with awesome look and feel.
+- Editor has awesome look and feel.
-- Vet handy way to edit up to 5 CSV at same same
+- Very handy way to edit up to 5 CSV at a time.
-- Multilingual support (now available in English and Dutch only )
+- Multilingual support (now available in English and Dutch only)
-- Show the recently used file on home page
+- Shows the recently used files on home page
-- Can drag and drop up to 5 files in the application
+- Supports drag and drop of upto 5 files on the editor.
 - 2 Theme support.

+## Support
+Please give CSV-Editor a :star:

 ## Some screenshots:
 <p align="center">
 <img  width="500"   src ="https://github.com/ritsrivastava01/CSV-Editor/blob/master/src/assets/app-images/home.PNG" />